 The top 18 bowlers in the state, according to fill percentage, will be named First, Second, and Third Team All-State.
-From this group of eighteen bowlers, the six bowlers with the highest strike percentage during the regular season will be named First Team All-State; the six bowlers who rank $7^{th} - 12^{th}$ in strike percentage during the regular season will be named Second Team All-State; and the six bowlers who rank $13^{th} - 18^{th}$ in strike percentage during the regular season will be named Second Team All-State; and the six bowlers who rank $13^{th} - 18^{th}$ in strike percentage during the regular season will be named Third Team All-State.
-A bowler must have a regular season participation percentage of 60% or higher to be eligible for all-state recognition.
-Players that have missed any amount of competition during the regular season or the conference tournament (for reasons relating to misconduct as defined by rules 2.08 and 2.09) may not be eligible to be named All-State for the season in which the misconduct took place.
+From this group of eighteen bowlers, the six bowlers with the highest strike percentage during the regular season will be named First Team All-State; the six bowlers who rank $7^{th} - 12^{th}$ in strike percentage during the regular season will be named Second Team All-State; and the six bowlers who rank $13^{th} - 18^{th}$ in strike percentage during the regular season will be named Third Team All-State.
+A bowler must have a regular season participation percentage of 70% or higher to be eligible for all-state recognition.
+Players that have missed any amount of competition during the regular season or the conference tournament due to misconduct will not be eligible to be named All-State for the season in which the misconduct took place.